 An exhaustive effort to improve the efficiency and effectiveness of all business processes is rarely justified.
 Our consulting methodology, rather, is to identify the areas of highest priority, with the greatest payback, and where the recommendations have the greatest likelihood of being implemented.

 We do this with a broad-based data collection effort to prioritize the business processes most critical to organizational success and also in most need of improvement.
 For each selected process, our business process consultants then conduct a high-level business process framing exercise to define process boundaries, process owners and key actors, major steps, issues, and the vision for improvement.
 Our “six-pillar analysis” evaluates a broad set of process enablers: workflow, information systems, incentives, human resources, policies, and facilities.
-If the effort is warranted, we also map the processes in their “as-is” state.
+If the effort is warranted, we also map the processes in their “as-is” state, using a variety of process mapping tools tailored to client needs.

 Based on the level of improvement needed, our consultants then design the to-be processes.
 Process-specific redesign falls into three main categories: